cs1302uga/cs1302-ce25/README.md

    |   |   |   |---Find.java
    |   |   |   |---Tree.java
    ```

-   Remember, you can add additional parameters to methods, as needed, to
-   help you accomplish a given sub-problem.

 1. **Next, use Maven to compile and run the code.** Please use the `exec:java` phase to run.
    You will need to specify the command-line arguments as a space-separated